zeebe-io/zeebe-chaos/chaos-days/blog/2023-05-19-Continuing-SST-Partitioning-toggle/index.md

 All Zeebe nodes are running.
 ```

 Looking at the metrics shows that everything looks healthy.
-The only weird part is the topology panel which seem to be broken.
+The only weird part is the topology panel which seems to be broken.
 ![start](start.png)

 When requesting the topology via `zbchaos` we retrieve this: